 - has no prior criminal history

 Forty-eight-hour hearings are not really hearings.
-They occur in the judge’s chambers without the defendant, defense attorney, or prosecutors.
+They occur in the judge’s chambers, without the defendant, the defense attorney, or the prosecutors.
 (Sometimes defendants may appear by video-conference from the detention center, and sometimes the defense attorney is present.)

 The purpose of 48-hour hearings is just to review whether sufficient probable cause exists to keep detaining the defendant until the 72-hour hearing.
-Judges can also use the 48-hour hearing to adjust the bail amount, but they typically wait until the 72-hour hearing to make any changes.
+Judges can also use the 48-hour hearing to adjust bail, but they typically wait until the 72-hour hearing to make any changes.

 In contrast, 72-hour-hearings occur in open court.
 Defendants, defense attorneys, and prosecutors may attend.
-And at the 72-hour hearing, the defendant gets formally charged.
+At the 72-hour hearing, the defendant is formally charged.
 By the 48-hour hearing, charges are still only pending.4

-A preliminary hearing is like a mini trial in justice court where both the defense and prosecutors can call witnesses and evidence.
+A preliminary hearing is like a mini-trial in justice court, where both the defense and the prosecution can call witnesses and present evidence.
 The purpose of prelims is for the judge to determine whether there is still probable cause that the defendant is guilty.

-If there is no probable cause, the judge will dismiss the case and release the defendant (if he or she is not already bailed out).
+If there is no probable cause, the judge will dismiss the case and release the defendant (if they are not already bailed out).
 If there is probable cause, the judge will set the case for an arraignment in district court.
-This is called bounding the case over to district court.
+This is called bounding the case over to the district court.

 Recall that prelims occur only in felony and gross misdemeanor cases.